ProteinsWebTeam/interpro-docs/docs/faq.rst

 Additional help
 ***************

-Click `here <https://www.ebi.ac.uk/support/interpro>`_ to submit a ticket to our helpdesk if you cannot find the answer to your questions here.
+|send| `Submit a ticket <https://www.ebi.ac.uk/support/interpro>`_ to our helpdesk
+if you cannot find the answer to your questions here.

+.. |send| image:: images/icons/send.svg
+  :alt: send icon
+  :width: 15pt